 Our academic programs

-Undergraduates committed to the study of civil and human rights across the globe find community in the Klau Center program.
+Undergraduates committed to the study of civil and human rights across the globe find community in the Klau Institute program.

 Master of Global Affairs students at the Keough School can choose to focus their studies around international human rights.

 Over 400 human rights lawyers from more than 100 countries have come to Notre Dame to deepen their knowledge and refine their skills.

 Students committed to civil and human rights find opportunities for fellowship, extracurricular activity, and funding at the Klau Institute.

 Graduates of our academic programs go on to meaningful careers in governmental, legal, and non-governmental bodies protecting human dignity throughout the world.